Denim & Rhinestones

-Denim & Rhinestones is the ninth studio album by American country music singer Carrie Underwood.
-The album was released on June 10, 2022, through Capitol Records Nashville.
-The album was recorded throughout the years of 2021 and 2022, with production from David Garcia, who previously produced Cry Pretty (2018) and My Savior (2021), with co-production from Underwood as well.
+Denim & Rhinestones is the ninth studio album by American singer Carrie Underwood.
+It was released on June 10, 2022, through Capitol Records Nashville.
+The album was recorded with production from David Garcia, who previously produced Cry Pretty (2018) and My Savior (2021), with co-production from Underwood as well.
 The album entered the top ten in the United States, and the top 40 in Scotland, Australia, and Canada.
 It failed to enter the UK Albums Chart, but entered at number one on the UK Country Albums chart.

-The cover and release date for the album were first revealed on April 7, 2022.
-Underwood revealed the tracklist for the album through social media the following day.
-The album contains twelve tracks, eleven of which were co-written by Underwood.
+Denim & Rhinestones contains twelve tracks, eleven of which were co-written by Underwood and features the singles "Ghost Story" and "Hate My Heart".
+A deluxe reissue of the album featuring "Out of That Truck" and several additional tracks was released on September 22, 2023.